This lovely dish of garlic butter shrimp is ready in less than 20 minutes.

 - Kosher salt and black pepper.
 I use kosher salt almost exclusively in my cooking.
 If you use fine salt, you'll need to use about half of the amount listed.

 - Raw shrimp.
-I like to use extra-large shrimp in this recipe (21-25 per pound).
-Large shrimp (16-20 per pound) work too.
+I like to use extra-large shrimp in this recipe (21-25 pieces per pound).
+Large shrimp (31-40 pieces per pound) work too.

 Variations

-- Sometimes I use cilantro instead of parsley.
+- Sometimes, I use cilantro instead of parsley.

 - Cook 2 slices of bacon until crispy.
 Cook the garlic and shrimp in the bacon grease (instead of butter) and sprinkle the finished dish with the crumbled bacon.